sap-tutorials/Tutorials/tutorials/iot-part10-hcp-services-hanaxs/iot-part10-hcp-services-hanaxs.md

 7. Now start (or restart) the `iotmms` Java application.

 8. With that finished you should be able to go back to your MDC instance and select the "Catalog" under the menu options along the top of the page and see your tables now listed under "SYSTEM" schema - if not return to the IoT Services and send another test message. ([see tutorial](http://www.sap.com/developer/tutorials/iot-part7-add-device.html)).
-So provided you received the “200” status in your messages then you should now have data in your tables and can begin working on your XS application.
+So provided you received the "200" status in your messages then you should now have data in your tables and can begin working on your XS application.

   ![Tables](9.png)

 9. Your table `T_IOT_XXXXXXXXXXXXX` will be the other item you need to make note of for use in a moment.

-10. Choose the “SAP HANA Web-based Development Workbench,” now right click on the top level, `Content`, and choose Create Application”.
-Choose the Empty Application” option and the “sub package” - `codejam.iotmmsxs`
+10. Choose the "SAP HANA Web-based Development Workbench," now right click on the top level, `Content`, and choose Create Application".
+Choose the Empty Application" option and the "sub package" - `codejam.iotmmsxs`

   ![new application](14.png)